LLNL/axom/src/components/shroud/docs/tutorial.rst

 ..
 XXX document len annotation

 Character variables have significant differences between C and Fortran.
-The Fortran interoperabilty with C feature treat a ``character`` variable of default kind as an array of ``character(kind=C_CHAR,len=1)``.
+The Fortran interoperabilty with C feature treats a ``character`` variable of default kind as an array of ``character(kind=C_CHAR,len=1)``.
 The wrapper then deals with the C convention of ``NULL`` termination with Fortran's blank filled.